markjoshwel/brokenhands/README.md

 > really? python?

-i was going to write this in rust at first, but in any case you would be bottlenecked by the frame rate of the camera. python is good enough, for now.
+i was going to write this in rust at first, but in any case you would be bottlenecked by the frame rate of the camera. python is good enough, for now. (and possibly forever)

 ## installation